jonghwa101/readme-generator/README.md

   [Questions](#questions)

   ## Installation
-  asd
+  Installing Inquirer package within node.js

   ## Usage
-  asd
+  For user to automatically generate a README.md file through prompt questions.

   ## License
   MIT

   ## Contributing
-  asd
+  You can contribute by pulling then pushing your work.

   ## Test
   npm test

   ## Questions
-  If you have additional questions about this project you can contact me at asd2.
+  If you have additional questions about this project you can contact me at jonghwa101@gmail.com.
-  Github page: asd
+  Github page: jonghwa101